webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 scan Interface (AMSI) on PowerShell.

 <!--more-->
-### Introduction
+## Introduction

 <!--more-->

-While taking Offensive Security's [PEN-300 course]( https://www.offensive-security.com/pen300-osep/) leading to the OSEP certificate, I learned a fair bit about developping AMSI bypasses.
+While taking Offensive Security's [PEN-300 course]( https://www.offensive-security.com/pen300-osep/), I learned a fair bit about developping AMSI bypasses.
 WinDbg, Frida, Initialization, Patching,...
-We did it all (see the [syllabus]( https://www.offensive-security.com/documentation/PEN300-Syllabus.pdf)).
+We learned a bunch (see the [syllabus]( https://www.offensive-security.com/documentation/PEN300-Syllabus.pdf)).

 On the other side, one of my classmates wondered why we bothered with all